arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

 REPLACE <em>updateExpression</em>
 IN <em>collection</em></code></pre>

-The arbitrary filter condition for the lookup can make use of the pseudo-variable `CURRENT` and it can access the document and apply more filters on it than just equality matches.
+The filter condition for the lookup can make use of the pseudo-variable `CURRENT` to access the lookup document and apply more filters on it than just equality matches.
 Example:

 ```aql